FriendsOfTerraform/modules/aws/ecs/README.md

     - (string) **`image_id`** _[since v1.0.0]_

         The AMI from which to launch the instance.
-Please refer to the links below for instructions on how to get the images for ECS:
+Please refer to the links below for instruction on how to get the image IDs for ECS optimized images:

         - [linux][ecs-linux-optimized-ami]
         - [windows][ecs-windows-optimized-ami]